ClevelandClinicQHS/sociome/README.md

 The aforementioned `geoid` parameter allows the user to mix different levels of geography when specifying a reference population.
-Employing 2000 decennial census data, the code below stores the ADIs of the census tracts in every county entirely or partially on the Delmarva peninsula:
+Employing 2000 decennial census data, the code below stores the ADIs of the census block groups in every county entirely or partially on the Delmarva
+peninsula:

 ``` r
 delmarva_geoids <-